THISISDINOSAUR/Anatomy/README.md

 ### Language level features

+- Fix scaling
+Section scaling (and probably bone scaling) currently has an issue, where it appears the parent connection point isn't scaled with the rest of the bone.

 - ~~Better output for parameters
 Currently printing parameters prints the raw hashmap.
 A more user friendly output could be provided.
 It may well make sense to implement this by converting that hashmap into a custom parameters object, which would also be useful for the cleaning up of parameter setters.~~